-The Return On Investment (ROI) shows a decline coinciding with the pandemic period and a recovery in 2021, although 4 RUs still record a negative ratio.
+The Return On Investment (ROI) - shown in Table 16 - shows a decline coinciding with the pandemic period and a recovery in 2021, although 4 RUs still record a negative ratio.
 The median value in 2021 is 5.1%, still higher than the inflation rate recorded in the same year.